danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 #### `intraReadUtf8(loader, path) <> .`

-This reads an intra-module file, interpreting it as UTF-8 encoded text.
-The `path` is expected to be a list of strings identifying a relative file path within the module's file hierarchy.
+This reads an intra-module file, interpreting it as UTF-8 encoded text. `path` is expected to be a string identifying a relative file path within the module's file hierarchy.

 It is an error (terminating the runtime) if the indicated `path` does not exist as a file.